mozilla/moz-git-tools/README.markdown

 ## git-qapplied

-Like `hg qapplied`, output the commits in this branch which are not in the master branch.
+Like `hg qapplied`, output the commits in this branch which are not in the origin/master branch.

 ## git-patch-to-hg-patch